Best practice

 3. If you are using a barcode scanner, click in the red field below the green loan list (see point 3 in the image below) and scan your barcodes.

-Create an acknowledgements of receipt
+Create an acknowledgement of receipt

-Create reminders and dunning letter
+Create reminders and dunning letters

 2. Switch to the Confirmation tab (see point 2 in the image below).